 Laundry Room Makeover After

 Let me preface all of this with this – I love doing DIY projects but honestly, I’m not that good at it.
 So tackling this kind of project was a bit daunting.
 But I did it.
 It’s not perfect, but I did it.
 My husband helped with the shelf a little bit but really, this was all done during my kid’s nap times.

 And I have all the heart eyes for this laundry room.
 While it’s been a few years since I did this project, it’s held up incredibly well.

 The light that inspired it all.

-The shelf was a labor of love deserving of it’s own how-to blog post but aside from a few minor hiccups, it was fairly easy to build and install.
+The laundry room shelf was a labor of love deserving of it’s own how-to blog post but aside from a few minor hiccups, it was fairly easy to build and install.
 It would have gone in a lot faster but I obsessively measured.
 All the DIY details coming soon.

-Another functional part of the space were the hooks behind the garage door.
+Another functional part of the laundry room were the hooks behind the garage door.
 These alphabet hooks worked perfectly and I hung the kids lower so they were easy to reach.
 Sure, I wanted a beautiful space but it has to be functional for our everyday life or else it’s just a waste of time and money.

 The rest of the accessories in the laundry room are from Home Goods and Target.
 I love the candles from Hearth and Hand, they smell so good.

 There are a lot of imperfections in this laundry room but I did it.
 I love that feeling of doing a big project like this by myself.
 Which makes this beautiful space, even more special.